TurboGears/tg2docs/docs/turbogears/configuration/rendering.rst

 is to add a second template engine or change the template engine used by your project.

-By default TurboGears sets up the Genshi engine, but we also provide out of the box support for Mako and Jinja.
+By default TurboGears sets up the Kajiki engine, but we also provide out of the box support for Genshi, Mako and Jinja.
 To tell TG to prepare these templating engines for you all you need to do is install the package and append ``'mako'`` or ``'jinja'`` to the renderer's list here in app_config.

-To change the default renderer to something other than Genshi, just set the ``default_renderer`` to the name of the rendering engine.
+To change the default renderer to something other than Kajiki, just set the ``default_renderer`` to the name of the rendering engine.
 So, to add Mako to the list of renderers to prepare, and set it to be the default, this is all you'd have to do::